Shellmates/BSides-Algiers-2k21-CTF-Quals/misc/homer-the-simp-0x1/README.md

 HomerTheSimp, that's how we call him, or at least, that's how he likes to be called.
 We didn't bully him or anything, not at all, he chose that nickname by himself and he seems proud of it.
-That's also the handle he goes by everywhere—well, by everywhere I mean the only single platform he uses.
+That's also the handle he goes by everywhere—well, by everywhere I mean the platform with the blue bird, that's the only platform he uses.
 Before the exam started, you learned that he was setting up a plan in order to help his beloved girl to succeed on the exam.
 You heard Homer say: "username is sftp" but you couldn't find out what